loki4j/loki-logback-appender/docs/docus/docs/jsonlayout.md

 {"logger_name":"io.my.App","level":"INFO","thread_name":"main","message":"42"}
 ```

-Most of the providers have a `fieldName` setting that allows you to customize a JSON field name they will write to:
+Most of the providers have a `fieldName` setting that allows you to customize the JSON field name they will write to:

 ```xml
 <message class="com.github.loki4j.logback.JsonLayout">